 Every output Aurora Trust produces is written for a business audience.
 Regulators, investors, boards, and customers can all read and understand what your AI does, how it decides, and why it is compliant.

-26.1 million EU SMEs (Eurostat 2024) are legally obligated to comply with the AI Act by August 2026.
+26.1 million EU SMEs (Eurostat 2024) fall under the AI Act, with high-risk obligations now due by December 2027 and transparency rules from 2026.
 Not one existing solution was built for them.
 Aurora Trust is the first platform designed for this customer from the ground up.

 Enterprise compliance tools require months of onboarding and professional services.
 Aurora Trust connects to your AI system, classifies its risk, and generates your first document in under ten minutes.